-Canada is one of the first destinations that comes to mind when you think of education.
-This is both because of the excellent reputation the country has for accommodating foreigners, and because the nation runs one of the best educational system in the world.
+Canada is a popular destination for students because of the excellent reputation the country has for accommodating foreigners, and because the nation runs one of the best educational system in the world.

 According to BBC, when it comes to education, Canada ranks among the top countries in the world.